 1. to take dishonestly; steal.

-IN A SENTENCE: To settle a bet, Ronald had to purloin an old man's false teeth while he was using them.
+IN A SENTENCE: To settle a bet, Ronald purloined an old man's dentures as he used them.

 1/11/21: equivocate (ih-kwiv-uh-keyt); v.